-The study is a typical CSRM reevaluation report involving traditional storm damage reduction measures and traditional implementation processes.
+The project does not contain influential scientific information and will not include any highly influential scientific assessments.
+The study is a typical CSRM reevaluation report involving traditional CSRM measures and traditional implementation processes.
 Therefore, it is anticipated that there is a minimal risk involved with the project.
 The final feasibility report and supporting documentation will contain standard engineering, economic, and environmental analyses and information.
 Novel methods will not be utilized and methods, models or conclusions will not be precedent setting or likely to change policy decisions.

 - Does the project design require redundancy, resiliency, and/or robustness, unique construction sequencing, or a reduced or overlapping design/construction schedule?

-The proposed CSRM project does not require any special mesures to provide redundancy, resiliency and/or robustness.
+The proposed CSRM project does not require any special measures to provide redundancy, resiliency and/or robustness.
 Careful consideration will be required relative to sequencing if construction requires multiple contract actions.
 At this time, the project design is not anticipated to require redundancy, resiliency, and/or robustness, unique construction sequencing, or a reduced or overlapping design construction schedule.
-The project is resilient in that it can be adapted by easily engineered means to provide a greater level of risk management in accommodating change.
-For instance, the project could be engineered for a dune raise to accommodate unexpected, higher levels of sea level rise. - Is the estimated total cost of the project greater than \$200 million?
-The estimated total cost of the project is anticipated to be greater than \$200,000,000.
-The total cost includes both initial construction and follow on renourishment cycles. - Will an Environmental Impact Statement be prepared as part of the study?
+Project is resilient in that it can be adapted by easily engineered means to provide a greater level of risk management - Is the estimated total cost of the project greater than \$200 million?
+The estimated total cost of the project including initial construction and subsequent renourishments is anticipated to be greater than \$200,000,000.

+accommodate unexpected, higher levels of sea level rise.

+in accommodating change.
+For instance, the project could be engineered for a dune raise to

+- Will an Environmental Impact Statement be prepared as part of the study?
 The study is not anticipated to include an Environmental Impact Statement (EIS).
 However, removal of all environmental windows (dredging and beach placement for the 50-year project life) could result in the requirement for an EIS.
-The PDT will continue to assess and revist potential environmental impacts of alternatives as the are developed as the study progresses. - Is the project expected to have more than negligible adverse impacts on scarce or unique tribal, cultural, or historic resources?
+The PDT will continue to assess and revisit potential environmental impacts of alternatives as they are developed as the study progresses. - Is the project expected to have more than negligible adverse impacts on scarce or unique tribal, cultural, or historic resources?

 The project is not expected to have substantial adverse impacts on scarce or unique tribal, cultural, or historic resources.
 Proactive historical avoidance and minimization measures incorporated into project implementation have mitigated for adverse impacts.
-Similar measures will be incorporated into this new project. - Is the project expected to have substantial adverse impacts on fish and wildlife species and their habitat prior to the implementation of mitigation measures?
-The project is not expected to have substantial adverse impacts on fish and wildlife species with the implementation of monitoring and/or mitigation measures that will be determined through resource agency coordination throughout the National Environmental Policy Act (NEPA) process.
+Similar measures will be incorporated into this new project.

+• Is the project expected to have substantial adverse impacts on fish and wildlife species and their habitat prior to the implementation of mitigation measures?

+The project is not expected to have substantial adverse impacts on fish and wildlife species.
+Proactive fish and wildlife avoidance and minimization measures incorporated into existing project implementation have mitigated for adverse impacts.
+Similar measures will be incorporated into this new project.

 • Is the project expected to have, before mitigation measures, more than a negligible adverse impact on an endangered or threatened species or their designated critical habitat?
 The project is not expected to have more than a negligible adverse impact on an endangered or threatened species or its designated critical habitat.
-To the extent practicable, environmental concerns likely will be addressed through monitoring and/or implementation of mitigation measures.
+To the extent practicable, environmental concerns can be addressed through mitigation measures of avoidance, minimization, or compensation, and through public education and outreach efforts.
+An Environmental Assessment (EA) will be completed to document the environmental effects of the proposed plan.